 - to negate the culpable mental state necessary to commit the crime, or

-- to support a defense of justification.1
+- to support a justification defense.1

 In either situation, a reasonable mistake of fact is not an affirmative defense.
 The defendant’s criminal defense lawyer can raise and present evidence to support it, but it will ultimately be up to the prosecutor to prove that it was not at issue in the criminal case.
-If the prosecutor does not overcome evidence of the defendant’s mistake, it can lead to an acquittal.
+If the prosecutor does not overcome the evidence of the defendant’s mistake, it can lead to an acquittal.

 1.1 Negate a culpable mental state